A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Call type What may be enough

-“What time do you open?”
-Structured automated answer may be enough
+"What time do you open?"
+Structured automated answer

-Where traditional answering may still fit better
+Where a traditional answering service may still fit better

 • the business is willing to pay more for that model